Charles Woodson

-Charles Cameron Woodson (born October 7, 1976) is an American former professional football defensive back who played in the National Football League (NFL) for 18 seasons with the Oakland Raiders and Green Bay Packers.
-He spent his first 14 seasons as a cornerback and his final four as a safety.
+Charles Cameron Woodson (born October 7, 1976) is an American former professional football player in the National Football League (NFL) for 18 seasons with the Oakland Raiders and Green Bay Packers.
+He spent his first 14 seasons at cornerback and his final four as a safety.
 Woodson played college football for the Michigan Wolverines, twice earning All-American honors.
-As a junior in 1997, he was a national champion and the first defensive player in college football history to win the Heisman Trophy.
+As a junior in 1997, he was a national champion and the first primarily defensive player in college football history to win the Heisman Trophy.

 Selected fourth overall by the Raiders in the 1998 NFL draft, Woodson received Pro Bowl selections during his first four seasons and two first-team All-Pro honors.
 Woodson left the Raiders after eight seasons to join the Packers, where he played his next seven seasons.
 During his Packers tenure, Woodson was named Defensive Player of the Year in 2009 and won Super Bowl XLV, while extending his Pro Bowl selections to eight and his first-team All-Pro honors to four.
 He returned to the Raiders for his last three seasons, earning his ninth Pro Bowl selection in his final season.

 One of the NFL's most decorated players, Woodson is tied with Rod Woodson (no relation) and Darren Sharper for the most defensive touchdowns, second in interceptions returned for touchdowns, and tied with Ken Riley for the fifth-most interceptions.
 He is also one of the few players to appear in a Pro Bowl during three different decades.
 Woodson was inducted to the College Football Hall of Fame in 2018 and the Pro Football Hall of Fame in 2021.
 He became a limited partner of the Cleveland Browns in 2025.

 Early life

 Woodson was born in Fremont, Ohio.
 As a senior at Ross High School, Woodson was named Ohio's "Mr. Football".
 He finished his high school football career with the school's records for rushing yards (3,861) and scoring (466 points).
 In his senior season, he was a USA Today All-America selection and Parade High School All-American and recorded 2,028 yards and 230 points.
-All colleges recruited Woodson as a running back, while Michigan recruited him as a defensive back.
+All colleges recruited Woodson as a running back, while Michigan recruited him as a cornerback.
 In addition to playing football, Woodson also played basketball (point guard) and competed in track and field (relay sprinter and long jumper).

+In 2024, Woodson was inducted into the National High School Football Hall of Fame.